LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Dataset

 \subsubsection{Open Questions}

 We divided the open questions into test and development (dev) sets to support few-shot learning.
 Specifically, for each course containing at least ten open questions, we randomly selected five for the dev set and assigned the rest to the test set.
 This procedure yielded 300 questions from 60 courses in the dev set, and 2,541 in the test set.
-We provide a sample open question here:

-\begin{mtbenchbox} \textbf{Question}: \\ A (domiciled in Switzerland), B (domiciled in Switzerland) and C (domiciled in France) enter into a contract.
-The contract contains an arbitration clause: “Any dispute [...] shall be resolved either by arbitration in Switzerland or by French courts.”
-Is the PILA applicable to determine the validity of the arbitration agreement if B initiates arbitration against A? \end{mtbenchbox}